-15 • 1 Ending her prayer on the third day, Esther took off her penitential garments and put on her royal attire.
-2 Radiant in appearance after invoking the all-seeing God and Savior, she took her two maids with her, 3 and leaned gently on one of them for support, 4 while the other followed carrying her train.
-5 Although her heart was frozen with fear, she looked radiant in her perfect beauty, her face depicting love and joy.
+$| \, ullet^{\,\,1}$ Ending her prayer on the third day, Esther took off her penitential garments and put on her royal attire.
+Radiant in appearance after invoking the all-seeing God and Savior, she took her two maids with her, and leaned gently on one of them for support, 4 while the other followed carrying her train.
+5Although her heart was frozen with fear, she rus is described as if he were a divine person.
+It is the same pagan king about whom Esther spoke with such contempt in the previous chapter.